gcardi/Anafestica/README.md

 ### Installing

+Installation is not really necessary.
+Simply add the header files that make up the library to your project.
+But if you embed the same files multiple times for each new project, there will be unwanted proliferation which can be confusing if you use different revisions over time.
+So it is often preferable to "install" the library and refer to it with the environment variables of the development system.

-Clone the repository to $(BDSCOMMONDIR) which, normally, is %public%\Documents\Embarcadero\Studio\XX.X, where XX.X corresponds to the version of RAD Studio of interest.
+To install the library, clone the repository to $(BDSCOMMONDIR) which, normally, is %public%\Documents\Embarcadero\Studio\XX.X, where XX.X corresponds to the version of RAD Studio of interest.
 For example, for RAD Studio 10.3.3, $(BDSCOMMONDIR) corresponds to %public%\Documents\Embarcadero\Studio\XX.X which, in turn, is usually C:\Users\Public\Documents\Embarcadero\Studio\20.0.

 ```
 C:\Users\Public\Documents\Embarcadero\Studio\21.0>git clone https://github.com/gcardi/Anafestica.git
 ```

 To complete the installation, the last important step is to add the references to this library in the include path(s) of the development system.
 Using the IDE menu _Tool -> Options_, add the $(BDSCOMMONDIR)\Anafestica path to both bcc32c and bcc64 settings:

 <img src="https://i.ibb.co/RBQxLGt/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-6.png" alt="BCC64">